lsulibraries/LDL_manual_build/README.md

 # Extra Drupal Configuratin
 - a.
 Extra Configuration on Drupal For Alpaca
 - b.
 Extra Configuration on Drupal For Groups
 - c.
-Extra Configuration on Drupal For apache2
+Configure apache2 php.ini

 ## a.
 Extra Configuration on Drupal For Alpaca:
 #### Step 1: Configuring Text Extraction Derivative Actions